S3-working-group/s3-practical-guide/docs/all.md

 Explain the <a href="#" class="tooltip" title="Need: The lack of something wanted or deemed necessary (a requirement).">need</a> of the organization in relation to this situation:

-- A **need of an organization** is anything a team (or individual) requires to effectively account for a <a href="#" class="tooltip" title="Domain: A distinct area of influence, activity and decision making within an organization.">domain</a>.
+- A **need of an organization** is anything a team (or individual) requires to effectively account for a <a href="#" class="tooltip" title="Domain: A distinct area of influence, activity and decision-making within an organization.">domain</a>.
 - Be specific on whose need it is ("we need", "they need", "I need").
 - If there's disagreement about the need, it helps to zoom out from specific solutions and focus on what the organization is lacking in this situation.